neongreen/artyom.me/lens-over-tea-1.md

 (<%~) l f s = l ((,) <$> f <*> f) s
 ~~~

-(Maybe it even looks better with a lambda, I'm not sure.)

 And here's an even better-looking solution if you are willing to use [`&&&`][]:

 ~~~ haskell